HPM573/HW_04/README.md

     While the patient is alive and simulation length is not yet reached:
         If health state is Well or Post-Stroke:
+            Decide if the patient will die due to all causes If yes,
+                Set current state <-- All-Cause Death
+            Else
                 Decide if the patient will have stroke:
                 If yes,
-                Incriment the number of strokes
+                    Increment the number of strokes
                     Decide if the patient will survive:
                     If yes,
                         Set current state <-- Post-Stroke
                     Else if the patient dies
                         Set current state <-- Dead
                 Else if no stroke
                     Set current state <-- current state

-        Else if health state is Dead:
-            Set current state <-- Dead

 Evaluate this new simulation model to estimate the mean survival time of patients and produce the survival curve, and histograms of number of strokes and survival life-years.